UniStuttgart-VISUS/megamol/plugins/gui/README.md

 ## Configurator [PROTOTYPE]

-The configurator prototype is part of the GUI and can be opened via the GUI menu: `Windows`/`Configurator`.\
+The configurator is part of the GUI and can be opened via the GUI menu: `Windows`/`Configurator`.\
-Use the example project: `-p ../examples/configurator.lua` for starting the configurator automatically:
+Any changes applied in the configurator will not effect the currently loaded MegaMol project.\
+In order to start the configurator automatically, you can use the project  `/examples/configurator.lua`.

         mmCreateView("testspheres", "GUIView", "::gui")
         mmSetParamValue("::gui::autostart_configurator", "true")

-This is a prototype.
-Changes will not effect the currently loaded MegaMol project.

 #### Menu